 The Eight of Swords tarot card shows a woman tied up and blindfolded.
 She is surrounded by eight swords that bind her down.
 This suggests that her thoughts and beliefs prevent her from moving ahead in life.
+There is also the opposite card i.e. the 8 Of Swords Reversed or Eight Of Swords Reversed which is also explained below for the benefit of our readers.

 If, however, she removed her blindfold, she could easily escape to a place that she wants to be.
 Puddles of water at her feet suggest that what her eyes cannot see, her intuition will surely do.

-Eight of Swords in an Upright Position
+8 of Swords in an Upright Position

 This card in the upright position represents someone stuck in a cycle repeated ad nauseam or a feeling of being trapped by external forces.
 This person may be scared of his situation and might be reluctant to move out.
 The seeker should realize that there are ways of overcoming his problems.
 But for this to happen, the seeker must first acknowledge the problem.